 At some point during the Fall, I get tired of the pumpkin things and move on to the apple things.
 I go out and buy the best apple cider available, the Trader Joe’s spiced apple cider, and then I make everything I can with it.
 The cocktail I’m sharing today is a result of some experimentation with this apple cider and my lack of other specialty ingredients… and it turned out to be AMAZING!Continue reading “The Perfect Fall Cocktail for Everyone”

 Something about 2020 has me starting Christmas early, but the good news for you is that I can share all of my inspiration and research before most of you get your trees up!
 Now that we have moved up to Colorado and are surrounded by snowy woods, I have been really inspired to go for a natural and more neutral Christmas tree.
-Though the tree we ordered is still in the mail, I’m excited show you all what I have found and how I plan to decorate it when it gets here!Continue reading “How to Decorate a Natural Christmas Tree”
+We got all of our supplies in and quickly got to work decorating!
+What do you think?Continue reading “How to Decorate a Natural Christmas Tree”

 One of my favorite TV shows from this year was Schitt’s Creek… ok… it’s been a favorite of mine for a while!
 It’s a simple premise for a show, but the characters are just so incredible and the writing cracks me up constantly.
 With numerous Emmy’s and thousands of fans, I’m not alone.
 That’s why this year I decided to dress up as one of the best, and most outrageous, characters from the show – Moira Rose!
 Continue reading “DIY Schitt’s Creek Moira Rose Costume”